A privacy-focused VPN which delivers on this core remit but is still lacking in some other areas.

-ProtonVPN is a relatively new Swiss-based service from the people behind the highly acclaimed ProtonMail encrypted email service.
+ProtonVPN is a relatively young Swiss-based VPN from the people behind the highly acclaimed ProtonMail encrypted email service.

-To try and get an overview of the download speeds ProtonVPN offers, we have tested them on a variety of different devices and on several different internet connections too.
+To try and get an overview of the download speeds ProtonVPN offers, we ran a comprehensive speed test on a variety of different devices and on several different internet connections too.

-Overall we found that ProtonVPN’s speeds were fast but depending on server sometimes mixed.
+Our speed test results found that ProtonVPN’s speeds were fast but depending on the server, sometimes mixed.

 Most connection speeds were reliable, but on occasion, speeds could be frustratingly slow.
 On its own this isn’t a huge problem, simply hop server and find a faster one.